A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Numerical simulations

 where $x$ and $y$ are the two Cartesian coordinates describing the position vector in the Earth Centred Inertial (ECI) reference frame, $v_x$ and $v_y$ the velocity components, $r=\sqrt{x^2+y^2}$, $v_{rel,x}=v_x+\omega y$, $v_{rel,y}= v_y-\omega x$, $v_{rel}=\sqrt{v_{rel,x}^2+v_{rel,y}^2}$, $\omega$ is the angular velocity of the Earth, $\beta$ is the ballistic coefficient assumed equal to 1.4, whereas $\mu_{\oplus}$ and $R_{\oplus}$ are the Earth gravitational parameter and radius, respectively.
 The atmospheric density is described by an exponential model, where $\rho(h)=\rho_0\,\textrm{exp}\{(h_0-h)/h_s\}$, $\rho_0=3.614\cdot 10^{-14}$~kg/m$^3$, $h_0 = 700$~km and $h_s=88.667$~km.
 The data are taken from~\citet{DeMars2013}.
 The dynamics equations are written in Cartesian coordinates to magnify the nonlinearities, but the method can be applied to any state representation.

-Only uncertainties along the $x$ and $y$ directions are considered to help visualise the results.
-Standard deviations of 10~km in $x$ and 100~km in $y$ are assumed.
+The initial state is assumed to be normally distributed, with uncertainties along the $x$ and $y$ directions only to help visualise the results.
+More specifically, standard deviations of 10~km in $x$ and 100~km in $y$ are assumed.
+Such large values are selected to help visualize the performance of the \acrshort{loads} algorithm, and represent a realistic outcome of initial orbit determination with short and very short-arcs observations~\citep{Pirovano2021, Losacco2023}.
 The \acrshort{loads} solver is then initialized by assuming a maximum number of splits per direction $N_{max,j}$ equal to 10 and a nonlinearity threshold $\varepsilon_{\nu}$ equal to 0.02.
-The merging flag is set to active, with a number of merging breaks per revolution $n_{b/r}$ equal to 20.
+The merging algorithm is activated with a number of merging breaks per revolution $n_{b/r}$ equal to 20.
 The uncertainty set is initialized with $\alpha_{\lambda_j} = 3$ and then propagated for two revolutions and a half.

 The results of the simulation are illustrated in Fig.~\ref{fig:LOADS}.
 The plot shows the evolution of the uncertainty set at two epochs: after 1.88 revolutions (1.88 $T$ , Fig.~\ref{subfig:LOADS_t_33}, pericenter approach) and 2.4 revolutions (2.4 $T$, Fig.~\ref{subfig:LOADS_t_42}, apocenter approach).
 For each plot, the results of four different simulations are reproduced.
-The gold diamonds describe a pointwise propagation of the borders of the $3\sigma$ initial uncertainty set.
+The gold diamonds describe a pointwise propagation of the borders of the $3\sigma$ initial uncertainty set, i.e. the result of the one-by-one propagation from $t_0$ to $t_f$ of samples uniformly spaced over the $3\sigma$ enclosure of the initial uncertainty set.
 The grey dots represent the projection onto the $x-y$ plane of \acrshort{mc} samples drawn from the initial multivariate normal distribution and propagated to the final epoch.
-The blue dotted border represents the result of a single-set second-order propagation of the $3\sigma$ uncertainty box.
+The blue dotted border is the result of a single-set second-order propagation of the $3\sigma$ uncertainty box.
 In contrast, the black grid represents the sets generated by the \acrshort{loads} algorithm when propagating and projecting the same initial box.
-That is, the grey dots and gold diamonds represent the real orbital uncertainty distribution and 3$\sigma$ enclosure, respectively, whereas the black grid and the blue box the attempt to approximate the former with its \acrshort{da} second order representation, with and without domain splitting.
+That is, the grey dots and gold diamonds represent the real orbital uncertainty distribution and 3$\sigma$ enclosure, respectively, whereas the black grid and the blue box the attempt to approximate this enclosure with second-order Taylor polynomials, with and without domain splitting.